calblueprint/dccentralkitchen/docs/customer/navigation.md

 Refer to "Report Issue" and "Log Out" buttons for more details in `DrawerContent`.

-## Navigating Between Screens in the App
+## Navigating between screens in the app

 This is an example from `StoreCard.js` upon clicking the search bar to navigate to `StoresList`: